stakater/stakater-docs/docs/content/sre/tenant-operator/usecases/namespace.md

 To remove namespaces from your cluster via GitOps;

 - Remove the `yaml` file containing your namespace configurations from your “watched” git repository.
 - ArgoCD automatically sets the `[app.kubernetes.io/instance](http://app.kubernetes.io/instance)` label on resources it manages.
 It uses this label it to select resources which inform the basis of an app.
-To remove a namespace from a managed ArgoCD app, remove the argocd label `app.kubernetes.io/instance` from the namespace manifest.
+To remove a namespace from a managed ArgoCD app, remove the ArgoCD label `app.kubernetes.io/instance` from the namespace manifest.
 - You can edit your namespace manifest through the OpenShift Web Console or with the OpenShift command line tool.
 - Now that you have removed your namespace manifest from your watched git repository, and from your managed ArgoCD apps, sync your git repository and allow your changes be propagated.
 - Verify that your namespace has been deleted.